AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

     cd Desktop/WiFindHomeFolder
 ```

-Tip: You can also drag the folder into the terminal window, it will automatically fill in the correct path!
+Tip: You can also drag the folder into the terminal, it will automatically fill in the correct path!

 #### Step 3: Start Wi-Find by typing:
 ```bash
 java -jar WiFind.jar
 ```
    Ensure file name matches exactly when you type it in.
 If it doesn't open, double-check the spelling!

 All done!
 Get familiar with WiFind continuing with step 4 in [Quick Start](#quick-start)!